Ifrade1/algorithms2/README.md

 # algorithms

 **_Current Priorities: _**

-Write delete function (Write it in the bstfunctions file.
+-Write delete function (Write it in the bstfunctions file.

 -Write search function